Any construction project requires a blueprint. That’s how your vision meets reality.

 Beekeepers have noticed that bees would rather build new comb from scratch than build comb on plain plastic.

-Even so, plastic foundation is still effective and it’s quite hardy.
-It can withstand the centrifugal force of the extractor and will stay in place during warm days, which would otherwise cause wax foundation to melt and break off from the frame.
+Even so, the plastic foundation is still effective, and it’s quite hardy.
+It can withstand the centrifugal force of the extractor and will stay in place during warm days, which would otherwise cause the wax foundation to melt and break off from the frame.

 Commercially purchased foundation is made from wax sourced from commercial beekeepers that use pesticides to control varroa mite infestations.

-A lot of these pesticides are absorbed by the wax and are not released when the wax is rendered from the comb.
+A lot of these pesticides are absorbed by the wax.
+And, they are not released when the wax is rendered from the comb.

 Alternatively, the foundation-less approach uses frames like these to beekeeping utilizes little or no wax.

 To point your bees to the exact construction sites, all you need is to create a protruding fixture on the bottom side of the top bar of the frame.
 This can be made using wood strips.